-- 1. Has the employee given just and reasonable cause for some form of discipline? - 2.
-Was the employer's decision to dismiss the employee an excessive response considering all circumstances and mitigating factors? - 3.
+- 2. Was the employer's decision to dismiss the employee an excessive response considering all circumstances and mitigating factors? - 3.
 If the discipline was excessive, what alternative measure should be substituted as just and equitable?

 In EVERY case involving discipline there are mitigating factors to consider.
 The ten basic factors set out in William Scott are: